Egocentric Human Trajectory Forecasting with a Wearable Camera and Multi-Modal Fusion: Experiment

 \subsection{Implementation Details}

 Our model was implemented using PyTorch.
 We used 4 attention heads in the Pre-LN Transformer layers and the cascaded cross-attention module.
 Hidden layer dimension of the Pre-LN Transformer's feed forward sub-layers was set to 2,048.
 The embedding layers transform modalities of different dimensions to the same dimension of 512.
 The implementation of PSPNet and its pre-trained model were adopted from \cite{zhou2018semantic}.
 We set the observation time $\text{T}_{\text{obs}}$ to 3 time points (at 2fps, it is equal to 1.5 s) and the prediction time $\text{T}_{\text{pred}}$ to 7 time points (at 2fps, it is equal to 3.5 s).
 We used 26 body keypoints to represent a nearby person's pose.
-We used zero padding to pad those data samples which have the number of nearby people less than 5.
+We used zero padding to pad those data samples which have the number of tracked nearby people less than 5.
 Therefore, $d$ was set to 260 when body pose was used, and $d$ was 10 and 20 respectively, if the center body point and the bounding box were used. $k$ was set to 648.
+Each modality was normalized in order to accelerate the convergence of the model.
 We trained our model for 300 epochs using Adam optimization~\cite{kingma2014adam}.
 The batch size was set to 1,024 with a learning rate of 5e-5.